 Upfront costs have historically been one of the reasons smaller construction companies have yet to adopt technology and digitization.
 Still, cloud-based subscription options have made these kinds of tools accessible to organizations of all sizes.

 Most construction companies, even smaller organizations, can afford and justify monthly subscription costs.
-Because cloud-based options do not require network or server upgrades, so they’re fast, easy, and affordable to deploy.
+Cloud-based options do not require network or server upgrades, so they’re fast, easy, and affordable to deploy.

 Niche-Specific Construction Software